Guides/ILR Salary Requirement

 April 2024 onwards£38,70048% increase; transitional arrangements for existing visa holders

-At the ILR stage, your current salary is what matters.
-If you were earning £30,000 when your visa was granted in 2022, and you are still earning £30,000 in 2027, you will not meet the £38,700 threshold — unless transitional arrangements apply to you.
+At the indefinite leave to remain stage, your current salary is what matters.
+If you were earning £30,000 when your visa was granted in 2022, and you are still earning £30,000 in 2027, you will not meet the £38,700 threshold - unless transitional arrangements apply to you.

 Going rate by SOC code